About Our Virtual High School Summer School Program

-HTA is thrilled to offer our Virtual Summer School program for the second consecutive year.
-Open to middle and high school students, courses will be taught by HTA's highly qualified teachers and will include a combination of synchronous and asynchronous virtual instruction.
-Courses will be offered for credit advancement and credit recovery for high school students, as well as enrichment opportunities for middle school students.
+HTA is thrilled to offer our Virtual Summer School program for the fourth consecutive year.
+Open to high school students, courses will be taught by HTA's highly qualified teachers and will include a combination of live virtual classes and independent work.
+Courses will be offered for credit advancement and credit recovery for high school students.

 Our goal is to provide a robust summer school program that supports students' academic needs and helps them become confident learners.